jaime-mclean/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ---
 The data summarized here is based on actionable, quantifiable variables.
 The timing of the campaign launch and the monetary campaign goals are straightforward measures of success, but these are not the only factor in the success of a campaign.
-Unquantifiable data, such as the name of the play and the information provided in the blurb will impact the number of backers, and the level of support backers are willing to provide.
+Unquantifiable data, such as the name of the play and the information provided in the description will impact the number of backers, and the level of support backers are willing to provide.
+This analysis is limited by these factors.

 Not unexpectedly, the succesful campaigns have on average more backers (63 for successful campaigns vs 8 for failed campaigns) and higher average donations ($93 for successful campaigns vs $50 for failed campaigns).
-While this information is worth noting for monioring the campaign once iut is launched, this is not data that can be acted upon.
+While this information is worth noting for monitoring the campaign once it is launched, this is not data that can be acted upon prior to campaign launch.

 ---
 ### Analysis of Outcomes Based on Launch Date